 Despite the clear importance of effective principal leadership, there is not yet a large body of definitive research that provides empirical evidence attesting to the effect of specific principal talent management policies and practices.
-However, many experts agree that improving alignment and cohesion across principal talent management components, such as preparation, recruitment and selection, professional learning, and compensation, will lead to improved principal effectiveness.4 Additionally, the nascent state of the research on PTM does not discount the broader research on the impact principals have on student achievement.
+However, a RAND study of six districts implementing comprehensive PTM strategies found widespread positive effects on principals, schools, and students.
+The same study found this PTM work was affordable.4 Many experts agree that improving alignment and cohesion across principal talent management components, such as preparation, recruitment and selection, professional learning, and compensation, will lead to improved principal effectiveness.5 Additionally, the nascent state of the research on PTM does not discount the broader research on the impact principals have on student achievement.
 Rather, the research limitations reflect a clear need for more well-designed studies of PTM systems and components in order to inform district and policymaker decision-making when it comes to building and sustaining a strong school leadership workforce.